cnr-ibba/IMAGE-Portal/IMAGE-frontend/README.md

-# IMAGEFrontend
+# IMAGE-portal frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

 ## To run app:
 1. Install Docker